African-American culture: Music

+As far back as the 1700s, after drums were outlawed after the Stono Rebellion in South Carolina, African Americans created hamboning, patting their bodies in order to make their music.

 Many African Americans sing "Lift Every Voice and Sing" in addition to the American national anthem, "The Star-Spangled Banner", or in lieu of it.
 Written by James Weldon Johnson and John Rosamond Johnson in 1900 to be performed for the birthday of Abraham Lincoln, the song was, and continues to be, a popular way for African Americans to recall past struggles and express ethnic solidarity, faith, and hope for the future.
 The song was adopted as the "Negro National Anthem" by the NAACP in 1919.
 Many African-American children are taught the song at school, church or by their families.
 "Lift Ev'ry Voice and Sing" traditionally is sung immediately following, or instead of, "The Star-Spangled Banner" at events hosted by African-American churches, schools, and other organizations.

 In the 19th century, as the result of the blackface minstrel show, African-American music entered mainstream American society.
 By the early 20th century, several musical forms with origins in the African-American community had transformed American popular music.
 Aided by the technological innovations of radio and phonograph records, ragtime, jazz, blues, and swing also became popular overseas, and the 1920s became known as the Jazz Age.
 The early 20th century also saw the creation of the first African-American Broadway shows, films such as King Vidor's Hallelujah!, and operas such as George Gershwin's Porgy and Bess.

-Rock and roll, doo wop, soul, and R&B developed in the mid-20th century.
-These genres became very popular in white audiences and were influences for other genres such as surf.
-During the 1970s, the dozens, an urban African-American tradition of using rhyming slang to put down one's enemies (or friends), and the African-American tradition of toasting developed into a new form of music.
-In the South Bronx the half speaking, half singing rhythmic street talk of "rapping" grew into the hugely successful cultural force known as hip hop.

 Contemporary

-Hip hop and contemporary R&B would become a multicultural movement, however, it still remained important to many African Americans.
-The African-American Cultural Movement of the 1960s and 1970s also fueled the growth of funk and later hip hop forms such as rap, hip house, new jack swing, and go-go.
-House music was created in black communities in Chicago in the 1980s.
-African-American music has experienced far more widespread acceptance in American popular music in the 21st century than ever before.
-In addition to continuing to develop newer musical forms, modern artists have also started a rebirth of older genres in the form of genres such as neo soul and modern funk-inspired groups.

-Famous contemporary African American musicians include 50 Cent, Jay-Z, Alicia Keys, Usher, Mary J. Blige, Ne-Yo, Snoop Dogg and Kanye West.